 “BIG SIS.
 Forever,” the actor captioned the post, which included his sister’s Instagram username.

 "Pedro was blonde as a kid?!" one person commented, while another added, "Aww you were a blonde baby!"

 Others wrote in Spanish how his Chilean roots were very much present as a lighter-haired toddler.

 While Pascal and his sister Javiera don’t appear close in the sweet throwback photos, the Chilean-American actor has previously spoken about his tight-knit relationship with his siblings.

-Here's everything you need to know about his three siblings.
+Here’s everything you need to know about what he’s said about his three siblings.